cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

         ))
         break;

+      case ORDERED_ALLOW_TIMEOUT:
+        // if packet.sequence >= nextSequenceRecv, then the relayer has not attempted
-      // NOTE: For ORDERED_ALLOW_TIMEOUT, the relayer must first attempt the receive on the destination chain
+        // to receive the packet on the destination chain (e.g. because the channel is already closed).
-      // before the timeout receipt can be written and subsequently proven on the sender chain in timeoutPacket case ORDERED_ALLOW_TIMEOUT:
-        abortTransactionUnless(nextSequenceRecv > packet.sequence)
+        // In this situation it is not needed to verify the presence of a timeout receipt.
+        // Otherwise, if packet.sequence < nextSequenceRecv, then the relayer has attempted
+        // to receive the packet on the destination chain, and nextSequenceRecv has been incremented.
+        // In this situation, verify the presence of timeout receipt. if packet.sequence < nextSequenceRecv {
           abortTransactionUnless(connection.verifyPacketReceipt(
             proofHeight,
             proof,
             packet.destPort,
             packet.destChannel,
             packet.sequence
             TIMEOUT_RECEIPT,
           ))
+        }
         break;

       default: